zwasique/410-pages-demo-thursday/README.md

 # Navigation

 # Notes
-By devault `README.md` will be used as your GitHub Page site's `index.html` (i.e,, landing/home page).
+By default `README.md` will be used as your GitHub Page site's `index.html` (i.e,, landing/home page).